war-child/Portfolio/README.md

 # portfolio-demo
-A demonstrative build of my prospective portfolio
+A demonstrative construct of my prospective personal portfolio